shadowsocks/shadowsocks-windows/README.md

 1. Find Shadowsocks icon in notification tray
 2. You can add multiple servers in servers menu
-3. Select Enable System Proxy menu to enable system proxy
+3. Select Enable System Proxy menu to enable system proxy.
+Please disable other proxy addons in your browser, or set them to use system proxy
-4. After you saved PAC file with any editor, Shadowsocks will notify browsers about the change automatically
+4. You can also configure your browser proxy manually if you don't want to enable system proxy.
+Set Socks5 or HTTP proxy to 127.0.0.1:1080.
+You can change this port in Server -> Edit Servers
-5. Please disable other proxy addons in your browser, or set them to use system proxy
+5. You can change PAC rules by editing the PAC file.
+When you save the PAC file with any editor, Shadowsocks will notify browsers about the change automatically

 ### Develop